agama-project/agama/doc/auto_storage.md

 }
 ```

-## Partitions Needed for Booting

-Using a `boot` entry makes it possible to configure whether (and where, using an alias) Agama
-should calculate and create the extra partitions needed for booting.

 ## Keeping an Existing File System or Encryption Layer

 The entries for both `encryption` and `filesystem` contain a flag `reuse` with a default value of